Birth Control in Canada: Cost, pills, implants, side effects, coverage

 Compare

-Can I get over the counter birth control pills in Canada?
+Can you get male birth control pills in Canada?

-What are options for non hormonal birth control in Canada?
+What are the options for non-hormonal birth control in Canada?

 Non-hormonal birth control options in Canada include barrier methods like condoms, diaphragms, and cervical caps, along with the copper intrauterine device (IUD).
 Fertility awareness-based methods, withdrawal, tubal ligation, and vasectomy are other non-hormonal options.